+- ii.
+IRB and other applicable approvals (e.g., FDA) will need to be provided to the Review Committee.

+- iii.
+Applicants must provide:

 - i.
-LTC Data Cooperative will support research where facilities have given consent to participate. - Note: This category is solely for the permission to use identifiable data as a link to any primary data collected as part of the trial if all facilities have agreed to be part of the study. - ii.
-IRB and other applicable approvals (e.g., FDA) will need to be provided to the Review Committee. - iii.
-Applicants must provide: - i.
-Complete application, - ii.
-List of key personnel and affiliations, - iii.
-Notice of funding, - iv.
-Record of the IRB/Privacy Board approvals, - v.
-Consent materials, - included a rationale for facility level consent - vi.
-Signed DUA, and - vii.
-All applicable costs.
+Complete application

+- ii. listing of key personnel and affiliations,

+- iii. report of funding source (or type),

+- iv. a record of the IRB/PB approvals,

+- v. consent materials,

+- included a rationale for facility level consent

+- vi.
+Signed DUA,

+- vii. all applicable costs.